Marquette vs. Georgetown Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Marquette Performance Insights

-- The Golden Eagles' +128 scoring differential (outscoring opponents by 10.7 points per game) is a result of scoring 78.3 points per game (109th in college basketball) while giving up 67.6 per contest (103rd in college basketball).
+- The Golden Eagles outscore opponents by 10.7 points per game (scoring 78.3 points per game to rank 109th in college basketball while giving up 67.6 per outing to rank 103rd in college basketball) and have a +128 scoring differential overall.

+- Marquette records 33.1 rebounds per game (310th in college basketball) while allowing 34.9 per contest to its opponents.
+It is outrebounded by 1.8 boards per game.

-- Marquette connects on 8.3 three-pointers per game (102nd in college basketball), while its opponents have made 7.9 on average.
+- Marquette knocks down 8.3 three-pointers per game (102nd in college basketball), while its opponents have made 7.9 on average.

-- Marquette has committed 4.1 fewer turnovers per game than its opponents, averaging 10.3 (62nd in college basketball action) while forcing 14.4 (55th in college basketball).
+- Marquette has committed 10.3 turnovers per game (62nd in college basketball play), 4.1 fewer than the 14.4 it forces on average (55th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.